rusty-electron/dotfiles/README.md

 * `chlock` or change lockscreen wallpaper

 I use [betterlockscreen] and I like to see random wallpapers on my screen everyday so I have added a `cronjob` to change the lockscreen wallpaper everyday at 18:00 IST.
 This script is a `crontab` friendly script to do the same.
 Works on shells too.
 Don't forget to change the path to your wallpaper directory.

+* `junkfolds`

+I usually have to temporarily download some files like media from whatsapp or a pdf from a random site so I had a "tmp" folder in my ~/ but after some time, this directory is filled with several old files and it becomes difficult to recover a recently downloaded file - yes I can sort by time but what if I need a file that I downloaded a week ago, yes :facepalm: I can use `fd` with a time filter but what if I don't know that I need the file from "that" particular day, enter `junkfolds`.
+You are supposed to run this file as a cron/anacron job.
+It creates a folder with the name format `DD-MMM` in ~/workspace (modifiable in script) everyday and deletes any older folders with this name format if they are empty (to prevent flooding that folder with such files).

+You can now easily retrieve temp files according to the date and manually inspect folder contents to prune them.

 ### rice images